We provide strategic policy advice to help you achieve your goals in highly regulated sectors.

 Webinar European Electronic Communications Code

 The European Electronic Communications Code ("the Code") puts in place one of the essential building blocks for a Digital Single Market in Europe.
-Now is the time to prepare for action and to familiarise yourself with the Code as Member States prepare for its implementation.
+Now is the time to prepare for implementation of the Code, as Member States are due to transpose the new rules into national law by 21 December 2020.
 In this webinar we will discuss the broadened scope of the Code, new forms of access regulation, spectrum regulation and consequences for 5G and touch on the more harmonised end-user rights.

-This webinar is presented by lawyers and members of our Regulatory & Public Affairs team from five different member states: Ronald Hendrikx (UK), Piotr Dynowski (Poland), Federico Marini Balestra (Italy), Sven-Erik Heun (Germany), Marianne Minnecré (the Netherlands).
+This webinar is presented by lawyers and members of our Regulatory & Public Affairs team from five different Member States: Ronald Hendrikx (UK), Piotr Dynowski (Poland), Federico Marini Balestra (Italy), Sven-Erik Heun (Germany) and Marianne Minnecré (The Netherlands).

 Chambers Europe 2017 – Regulatory TMT – Europe-wide - Tier 1